Quantum1377/GlobalCluster/README.md

     1. Create a free account on [MaxMind](https://www.maxmind.com/).
     2. Download the `GeoLite2-Country.mmdb` file.
     3. Place this file into the `gateway/src/main/resources/` directory. **This step is crucial for the GeoIP service to function.**
-    *(Note: This file is excluded from version control and should be obtained separately.)*

 ### Steps to Run